Illicit Enrichment: A Guide to Laws Targeting Unexplained Wealth

 - A collection of laws from 103 jurisdictions, also as an online database

-- A step-by-step guide to financial investigations and source and application analyses to support illicit enrichment cases
+- A step-by-step guide to financial investigation and source and application analysis to support illicit enrichment cases

 Illicit Enrichment was developed and published by the Basel Institute on Governance through its International Centre for Asset Recovery, with research support from the NYU School of Law.